 1. An increased risk of alcohol poisoning

-Adderall interferes with one’s ability to notice the effects of alcohol, resulting in the individual drinking more alcohol than usual.
+Adderall interferes with one’s ability to notice the effects of alcohol, resulting in the individual drinking more than usual and can lead to alcohol addiction.
 As a result, the risk of alcohol poisoning is significantly heightened by consuming Adderall and alcohol at the same time.

 2. Heart problems